 Occasionally, friction or even disagreement can occur between you and the prospective candidate, but never allow yourself to get emotional.
 It’s better to excuse yourself from the table for a few moments than to get hostile and alienate a potential employee.

-Playing “hardball” with a recruit won’t leave a positive impression either.
-The conversation may continue, but communication will have ceased.
+Again, playing “hardball” with a recruit won’t leave a positive impression, either.
+The conversation may continue, but open communication will have ceased.
 If you allow the negotiations to take a negative turn, you may cause irreparable damage to your new employee’s morale before the candidate even begins the job.
-Even worse, you may kill off a potentially valuable team member.
+Even worse, you may drive away a potentially valuable team member.

 Focus on Issues